thebigyovadiaz/go-grpc-postgre/README.md

-# go-grpc-postgre
+# go-grpc-postgresql
-Implement gRPC and Postgre with Go
+Implement gRPC and Postgresql with Go